This page provides information about the Hazardous Substances and New Organisms Act 1996 and regulations under this Act.

 There are 22 regulations under this Act covering a broad scope of controls including fireworks and other explosive controls, and the management, disposal, classification, packaging and transport of hazardous substances and new organisms.

-Read the Act and regulations on the New Zealand Legislation website.
+Read the regulations on the New Zealand Legislation website.